How to Support Your Unemployed Friends and Relatives

 Get Them to Laugh

 We tend to take ourselves very seriously, especially when facing major challenges.
-Physiologically and emotionally, laughter is a powerful medicine and one which cannot be taken in excess.
+Physiologically and emotionally, laughter is powerful medicine and one which cannot be taken in excess.
 Schedule a visit with old friends, or simply set up a night to watch re-runs of a beloved TV comedy.
 Find ways to make your friend/loved one laugh.

 Menlo Partners is Here to Help